beejjorgensen/bgc/src/bgc_part_2700_typesv.md

 One of the main uses for this is passing complex arguments to functions when you don't want to make a temporary variable to hold the value.

-The way you create an unnamed type is to put the type name in parentheses, and then put an initializer list after.
+The way you create a compound literal is to put the type name in parentheses, and then put an initializer list after.
 For example, an unnamed array of `int`s, might look like this: